unparalleled-js/docs-1/connectors/database-common-use-cases.md

 * Data pipelines to data lakes and data warehouses

 ## Data exporting from databases for daily operations
 Data coming into your database can be used in various ways.
 Often we need this data coming into our servers from our websites to be available as soon as possible in a variety of applications.
-Workato makes setting up these workflows simple by automating these dataflows.
-Check out the example below to see leads that come in through your database from your website can be quickly integrated with Salesforce and Mailchimp for greater selling efficiency.
+Workato makes setting up these workflows simple by automating them.
+Check out the example below to see how changes in user attribute that come in through your database from your website can be quickly integrated with Salesforce and Mailchimp for greater selling efficiency.
+This could happen when users on your app indicate their interest in purchasing an item or perform a certain action that you believe indicates an upsell opportunity.

+This recipe can be extended to easily to include more actions if your workflows becomes more complex.
+Remember to keep in mind the use of batch actions whenever possible to reduce the number of tasks each recipes uses!
+Benefits of using Workato include the ability for these workflows to be changed so easily!
+Changes from one email campaign software such as Mailchimp to Sendgrid are easily handled with minimal coding.

 <details><summary><b>SQL server to Salesforce and Mailchimp </b></summary>
   <br>
     Company ABC is fast growing software company that sells scheduling software for restaurants and other labour intensive companies.
-They have a website that attracts business owners and managers which fill in their particulars when they sign up for a trial.
-Company ABC has recently started using Salesforce to improve the capabilities of it's sales team as well as mailchimp to increase the number of customer touchpoints.
-Lead data comes in from their website into their SQL server database and they hope to automate the process of transferring this data from SQL server to Salesforce as well as adding them as subscribers to their mailchimp campaigns.
+They currently use a mobile application as well as browser application as a platform to allow their clients to do scheduling.
+As they push out a new system that handles leave tracking and payroll, they want to upsell these features to existing customers who currently have a certain number of employees as well as any customers that grow above this size.
   <br> <br>
-    Workato provides them with an easy to use and scalable way to build workflows that help export data from SQL server to Salesforce and mailchimp.
+    Workato provides them with an easy to use and scalable way to build workflows  that help export applicable customer data from SQL server where their data is stored to Salesforce and mailchimp.
   <br> <br>

   ![Recipe workflow](/assets/images/mssql/use-case-data-export-1.png)

   <center><i>Recipe overall workflow</i></center>
   <br>
-    We start by first creating a trigger based on the table in their SQL server database where new contact records are inserted when a user fills up their form on their website.
+    We start by first creating a trigger based on the table in their SQL server database where customer data is created or updated regularly based the application.
 After configuring the trigger, we add error handling through steps 1 and 5 which watch for errors and send an email if any error is raised.
 Steps 2, 3 and 4 come next where we can create contacts Salesforce based on return data from the records received in our trigger.
   <br>

   ![Configuring contacts in Salesforce connector](/assets/images/mssql/use-case-data-export-2.png)